 England's largest National Park spans over 2,362 square miles in the north-western county of Cumbria.
 It is one of England's most beloved and famous areas and anyone who has explored its rolling green hills can easily see why.
 Home to over 26 miles of coastline and estuaries, including England's deepest lake that reaches a staggering depth of 243 feet, the Lake District is also said to have influenced Beatrix Potter's classic children's tales.

-One of England's most iconic sites, Stonehenge attracts thousands of curious visitors from across the world.
+Stonehenge is one of England's most iconic sites which attracts thousands of curious visitors from across the world.
 Erected in 2500 BC, geologists later discovered that the stones originated in the Welsh county of Pembrokeshire, causing many to question how the giant stones came to rest 180 miles away in Wiltshire.
 In keeping with its mysterious allure, Stonehenge was the site of a bizarre disappearance in 1971 in which a group of youths camping by the stones vanished without a trace after the ancient monument was struck by lightning.

 A city of culture, history and the world's greatest art festival, Edinburgh packs bundles of excitement into its beautiful cobbled streets and attracts around 13 million visitors a year.
-It is home to the magnificent Edinburgh Castle whose ancient walls echo tales of Scotland's fascinating past.
+There are so many attractions to see in Edinburgh, this city is home to the magnificent Edinburgh Castle whose ancient walls echo tales of Scotland's fascinating past.
 It was in a small cafe, known as The Elephant House, that J.K Rowling began the tale of a young wizard named Harry.